etparr/langflow-proxy/docs/FASTAPI_GUIDE.md

 # FastAPI Server Guide

-This guide explains how the FastAPI server works in simple terms, suitable for non-technical professionals learning about AI and APIs.
+This guide explains how the FastAPI server works for the Langflow Proxy application.

 ## What is the FastAPI Server?

-Think of the FastAPI server as a **smart receptionist** for your AI agents:
+The FastAPI server is an intermediary service that:

-1. It receives requests (messages) from applications
+1. Receives requests (messages) from client applications
-2. It knows which AI agent should handle each request
+2. Routes requests to the appropriate AI agent in Langflow
-3. It sends the message to the right agent in Langflow
+3. Forwards the message to Langflow with proper authentication
-4. It receives the response and sends it back
+4. Returns the agent's response to the client

 ### Why Use a Proxy Server?

-Instead of having every application connect directly to Langflow, the proxy server:
+The proxy server provides several advantages over direct Langflow connections:

-- **Centralizes access**: One place to manage all your agents
+- **Centralized access**: Single point of management for all agents
-- **Simplifies configuration**: Applications don't need Langflow API keys
+- **Simplified configuration**: Client applications don't need Langflow API keys
-- **Adds flexibility**: You can switch Langflow instances without changing your apps
+- **Flexibility**: Switch Langflow instances without modifying client applications
-- **Improves security**: API keys are kept in one secure location
+- **Security**: API keys stored in one secure location

 ## Understanding the Code

 The entire FastAPI server is in one file: `app.py`.
-Let's break it down into sections:
+Here are the key components:

 ### 1. Configuration (Settings Class)